 Reducing plastic packaging waste

-Coca-Cola sees the whole initiative as an investment into our planet’s health as well as our own well-being.
-Actually, Coca-Cola will collect and process not only its own packaging, but also any packaging waste produced by other manufacturers.
+Coca-Cola sees the whole initiative as an investment in our planet’s health as well as our own well-being.
+Actually, Coca-Cola will collect and process not only its own packaging but also any packaging waste produced by other manufacturers.
 The origin of cans, bottles and plastic containers makes no difference to the soft beverage giant.

 There is also a place for educational activities: the company’s specialists in their social networks talk about the importance of fighting pollution of the oceans and the environment.
 Thus, Coca-Cola wants to attract the attention of its customers, consumers of products to an ecological catastrophe, towards which we are moving by leaps and bounds.